Flawed Democracy

 Apparently you did, if not, then just shut up and stop complaining.
 If you cannot contribute something positive to this community then the community does not need people like you.

-19. Rudy Hendra Says:
+19. Rudy Hendra says:

 Why you told me to shut up?
 There is a freedom to speak, right?
 Or are you just jealous?